-How to Add Social Proof to Landing Page in 11 easy steps
+11 Steps to Add Social Proof to Landing Page

 Can you prove to your customers that the product you are offering is worth their money?
 Nowadays, customers have access to information right on their fingertips, and it is getting harder and harder to persuade them.
 Most customers research in and out on a product or service before deciding to even engage with a brand.